klangman/CinnamonBurnMyWindows/README.md

 ## Possible future enhancements

-- Randomized effect selection that allows you to select a set of effects for which one will be randomly selected for each event.
 - Specifying effects that can apply to specific application windows. i.e Selecting which effect occurs when closing Firefox.

 ## Installation